ssg-wsg/Sample-Codes/SSG-API-Testing-Application-v2/docs/Deployment Guide.md

 Let's take a look at the services that we will be using in the application.

 1. **Amazon Virtual Private Cloud (VPC)**: VPC is a service that lets you launch AWS resources in a virtual network that you define.
-You have complete control over your virtual networking environment, including selection of your own IP address range, creation of subnets, and configuration of route tables and network gateways.
+You have complete control over your virtual networking environment, including selection of your IP address range, creation of subnets, and configuration of route tables and network gateways.
 2. **Subnets**: Subnets are segments of a VPC's IP address range that you can use to group resources based on security and operational needs.